 Under Section 19(G) of the PRB Act, 1867, the Press Registrar shall, in such form and at such time each year as may be prescribed, submit an Annual Report containing summary of the information obtained by him during the previous year in respect of the newspapers in India and giving an account of the working of such newspapers and copies thereof shall be forwarded to the government.
-The first such Report 'PRESS IN INDIA 1956' was submitted to the Central Government on April 30, 1957, by the first Press Registrar, Shri M L Bhardwaj.
-It covered a period of six months i.e. July to December 1956.
+The first such Report 'PRESS IN INDIA 1956' was submitted to the Central Government on April 30, 1957, by the first Press Registrar, Shri M. L. Bhardwaj.
+It covered a period of six months, i.e. July to December 1956.
 It contained information collected from the newspapers supposed to be in existence on July 1, 1956, from across the country obtained after correspondence with as many as 6,000 publishers.
-A proforma 'Statement of Facts' was sent to the publishers and were asked to return it back after filling the details.
+A proforma 'Statement of Facts' was sent to the publishers and they were asked to return it back after filling the details.
 Information regarding existing newspapers was also collected from the State Governments.
 The first Chapter 'Introduction' of the Report rightly ends with the words that it was more exploratory than expository in character.
-As per the report there were 6,407 newspapers in the country as on July 1, 1956 and their number went up to 6,570 newspapers on December 31, 1956.
+As per the report, there were 6,407 newspapers in the country as on July 1, 1956 and their number went up to 6,570 newspapers on December 31, 1956.

-Since then, PRESS IN INDIA is brought out every year on the basis of the information provided by the publishers in the Annual Statements filed by under Rule 6(1) of 'The Registration of Newspapers (Central) Rules, 1956'.
-The first Press in India was published in single volume, but thereafter it was published in 2 volumes (parts) each year.
+Since then, "Press in India" is brought out every year on the basis of the information provided by the publishers in the Annual Statements filed under Rule 6(1) of 'The Registration of Newspapers (Central) Rules, 1956'.
+The first 'Press in India' Report was published in single volume, but thereafter it has been published in two volumes (parts) each year.
 The first part was devoted to the study and analysis of Indian Press on the basis of Annual Statements submitted by publishers and the second part was devoted to the information containing a catalogue of newspapers published in the country.
-The practice of publishing in 2 parts was discontinued later and at present it is being brought out in a single volume.
-Since 2013-14, the Press in India is also being brought out in digital format as CD and is also available on the website of RNI i.e. http://rni.nic.in
+The practice of publishing in two parts was discontinued in between and at present it is again being brought out in two volumes.
+Since 2013-14, the "Press in India" is also being brought out in digital format as Pen drives and is also available on the website of RNI (www.rni.nic.in).